-In this paper, we consider dynamical processes that involve absorbing random walks on graphs, where there is a nonzero {rate ({which is called the} ``absorption rate'')} of transitioning to an absorbing state from each node of a graph.
-These absorption rates can be different for different nodes, inducing an ``effective" network structure that is only reflected partially by the edge weights of the network.
+In the present paper, we examine absorbing random walks on graphs in which different nodes can have different absorption rates, inducing an ``effective'' network structure that is reflected only partially by the edge weights of a network.
 Many notions of network community structure arise from the analysis of random walks \cite{fortunato2016community,masuda2017random}, and we expect different types of random walks to yield different community structures \cite{jeub2015,jeub2017}.
-A ``community" in a network is a tightly knit set of nodes that is connected sparsely to other tightly knit sets of nodes~\cite{fortunato2016community,Porter2009}.
-Communities are a common feature of real-world networks of many types and sizes, and community structure influences dynamical processes such as infectious disease spread \cite{stegehuis2016} and the spread of online content \cite{huang2006,weng2013}.
+A ``community'' in a network is a tightly knit set of nodes that is connected sparsely to other tightly knit sets of nodes~\cite{fortunato2016community,Porter2009}.
+Communities are a common feature of many real-world networks, and community structure influences dynamical processes such as the spread of infectious diseases \cite{stegehuis2016} and online content \cite{huang2006,weng2013}.
 For example, community structure can affect the size and duration of a disease outbreak~\cite{salathe2010}.
-There is intense interest in understanding how community structure and node characteristics combine to influence contagion on networks \cite{levy2022,ratmann2020,ruktanonchai2016b}.
+There is intense interest in understanding how community structure and node characteristics combine to influence contagions on networks \cite{levy2022,ratmann2020,ruktanonchai2016b}.

 We develop community-detection algorithms that account for node-absorption rates.
-We adapt the widely-used community-detection algorithm InfoMap \cite{rosvall2009map,rosvall2008maps} to absorbing random walks and thereby account for heterogeneous node-absorption rates in the detected communities.
-In our adaptation, we apply InfoMap to \emph{absorption-scaled graphs}, which account for absorption by a corresponding scaling of the edge weights of a network \cite{jacobsen2018generalized}.
+We adapt the widely-used community-detection algorithm InfoMap \cite{rosvall2009map,rosvall2008maps,infomap2023} to absorbing random walks and thereby account for heterogeneous node-absorption rates in the detected communities.
+In our adaptation, we apply InfoMap to \emph{absorption-scaled graphs}, which account for absorption by scaling the edge weights of a network \cite{jacobsen2018generalized}.
 These absorption-scaled graphs are related to their associated absorbing random walks by a generalized inverse (the so-called ``absorption inverse'') and a fundamental matrix \cite{jacobsen2018generalized}.
 We use absorption inverses and results from \cite{jacobsen2018generalized} to study the absorption-scaled graphs that are associated with our adaptations of InfoMap.